CliMA/ClimaUtilities.jl/README.md

 have negligible import costs.
 To accomplish this, everything is implemented in Julia extensions.

+Extensions are organized in the following way.
+The extensions defined in the `Project.toml` are defined in terms of the packages they require to be loaded.
+This avoids circular dependencies among extensions.
+Each of these extensions `include`s modules that match what is defined in `src`.

+For example, `ClimaUtilitiesClimaCoreNCDatasetsExt` is loaded when `ClimaCore` and `NCDatasets` are loaded.
+Internally, `ClimaUtilitiesClimaCoreNCDatasetsExt` loads `DataHandlingExt.jl`, `SpaceVaryingInputsExt.jl`, and `TimeVaryingInputsExt.jl`.
+Each of them implements methods defined in `src/DataHandling.jl`, `src/SpaceVaryingInputs.jl`, and `src/TimeVaryingInputs.jl` respectively

 ### Tests and environments

 We prioritize well-tested code to guarantee `ClimaUtilities.jl` functions